aaronstrong/gcp-professional-architect/case-studies/helicopter-racing-league.md

 > Content Delivery Network

 * Enhance global availability and quality of the broadcasts.
-* Serve content closer to the user
+* CDN can help serve content closer to the user and meet the business goals by `reducing latency for new customers.`

 > Global Load Balancer
     * Enhance global availability and quality of the broadcasts.